tramitit/guides/en/hungary/copy_of_notarial_documents.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn the procedure, required documents, and providers for obtaining certified copies of notarial documents for legal proceedings, real estate, and more in Hungary.
+description: Learn how to get a certified notarial document for legal use.
+Understand the process, required documents, and providers offering these services in Hungary.
 draft: false
-meta_title: Obtain Certified Copies of Notarial Documents in Hungary
+meta_title: 'Certified Notarial Document: Purpose, Process, and Providers'
-title: Obtain Certified Copies of Notarial Documents in Hungary
+title: 'Certified Notarial Document: Purpose, Process, and Providers'
 translationKey: hungary-copy_of_notarial_documents
 ---

 ## Description